PSAT testing is on Saturday, October 14th, 2023. This test prepares students to take the SAT test.

 Level I

-This program is for students considering a career in the criminal justice (CJ) field.
+This program is designed for students considering a career pathway in the criminal justice (CJ) field.
 It offers a wide variety of experiences and exposure to many exciting professions.
-These include police, probation, corrections, game wardens, attorneys, judges, EMS, detectives, and crime scene investigators.
-This course will give a sampling of a full criminal justice program allowing the student to decide which career paths they may wish to pursue.
-Numerous guest speakers will provide an interesting introduction to unique subjects.
-Students wishing to enter the CJ field will learn how to develop an affordable career plan, and how to best market themselves.
-Students will complete a hiring plan, portfolio, and experience a practice job interview.
+These include law enforcement, corrections, criminal investigations, forensic investigator, traffic accident investigator, and criminal court attorney.
+This course will give a sampling of a full criminal justice program allowing the student to decide which career paths they may wish to pursue and an opportunity for earning college credits through dual enrollment.
+Numerous guest speakers and off-site visits will provide an interesting intruduction to unique subjects and exposure to real life experiences.
+Students wishing to enter the CJ field will learn how to develop an affordable career plan and how to best market themselves.
+Students will complete industry recognized credentials through FEMA and other accredited training.

 Level II

 This program is the second year of the Criminal Justice Program for students.
-It offers students a more focused and in-depth experience and exposure to many exciting professions.
-These include police, probation, corrections, game wardens, attorneys, judges, EMS, detectives, and crime scene investigators.
-This course will give students the opportunity to focus on one or more areas of interest within the criminal justice field allowintg the student to decide which career paths they may wish to pursue.
-Numerous guest speakers will provide an interesting introduction to unique subjects.
-Students wishing to enter the CJ field will learn how to develop an affordable career plan, and how to best market themselves.
-Students will complete a sample job application, and experience a practice job interview.
+It offers students a more focused and in-depth experience and exposure to many exciting fields of study.
+These include introduction to criminology, criminal & behavioral profiling, justice, crime, and ethics, forensics and crime scene investigations, and the juvenile justice system.
+This course will give a sampling of a full criminal justice program allowing the student to decide which career paths they may wish to pursue and an opportunity for earning college credits through dual enrollment.
+Students will complete industry recognized credentials through FEMA.
+Numerous guest speakers and off-site visits will provide an interesting introduction to unique subjects and exposure to real life experiences.
 Students will also explore how to pursue placement at the police academy.

 For more detailed information go to our Program of Study.